 We are subject to federal, state and local laws and regulations with regard to environmental matters.
-It is difficult to project future costs of compliance and their impact on competition.
+Our associated obligations change as legislatures and regulators pass new laws and regulations and amend existing ones.
+Therefore, it is difficult to project future costs of compliance and their impact on competition.
 Capital costs of complying with known pollution control requirements are included in our estimate of construction expenditures in Item 7.
 MD&A-Capital Requirements.
 The costs of compliance associated with any new requirements that may be imposed by future regulations are not known, but may be material.

-For additional information related to environmental matters, including proceedings not discussed below, as well as anticipated expenditures for installation of pollution control equipment, hazardous substance liabilities and fuel and waste disposal costs, see Item 1A.
+For additional information related to environmental matters, including proceedings not discussed below, as well as anticipated expenditures for installation of compliance technology, hazardous substance liabilities and fuel and waste disposal costs, see Item 1A.
 Risk Factors and Item 8.
 Note 15.
 Commitments and Contingent Liabilities.